 #4: Minimize your Words

 Brevity is levity.
 Comedians are forced to get to the funny part as quickly as possible.
-Identity the key part to your story and get there fast.
+Identify the key part of your story and get there quickly.
 Cut all unnecessary elements.

 #5: Delay Funny